pesama/konga/README.md

 ### Launching

 In order to start Konga behaviors, you need to setup an entry point to Konga within your app.
-We are going to add a simple button that will launch or List search once clicked:
+We are going to add a simple button that will launch TODO List searching when clicked.

 * On the first view loaded in your app, include this: